Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 One to about a dozen.
 Different types of indexes has different penalty, bloom_filter is 100 times heavier than min_max index At some point your inserts will slow down.
 Try to create possible minimum of indexes.
 You can combine many columns into a single index and this index will work for any predicate but create less impact.

+### Number of Kafka tables / consumers inside

+High number of Kafka tables maybe quite expensive (every consumer = very expensive librdkafka object with several threads inside).
+Usually alternative approaches are preferrable (mixing several datastreams in one topic, denormalizing, consuming several topics of identical structure with a single Kafka table, etc).

+If you really need a lot of Kafka tables you may need more ram / CPU on the node and increase `background_message_broker_schedule_pool_size` (default is 16) to the number of Kafka tables.